matlux/work-kit/articles/scala/scala-interview-questions.md

 ## What is the difference between a Class and a Case Class?
 Case classes can be seen as plain and immutable data-holding objects that should exclusively depend on their constructor arguments.

-This functional concept allows us to
+This functional concept allows us to:

-use a compact initialisation syntax (Node(1, Leaf(2), None))) decompose them using pattern matching have equality comparisons implicitly defined
+* use a compact initialisation syntax `(Node(1, Leaf(2), None)))`
+* decompose them using pattern matching
+* have equality comparisons implicitly defined
-In combination with inheritance, case classes are used to mimic algebraic datatypes.
+* In combination with inheritance, case classes are used to mimic algebraic datatypes.

 If an object performs statefull computations on the inside or exhibits other kinds of complex behaviour, it should be an ordinary class.